-Our 2019 Royal Caribbean trip planning guide includes all the tips you need for a vacation, whether you’re a first-timer or regular cruiser.
-This blog post was written to help anyone cruising in 2019 save time and money, as well as get a good sense of the intriguing onboard activities, where to eat, and fully plan your next Royal Caribbean cruise.
+Whether you are a first-timer or veteran cruiser, our 2020 Royal Caribbean trip planning guide includes the important information you need for a great vacation.
+This blog post was written to help anyone cruising in 2020 save time and money, as well as get a good sense of the intriguing onboard activities, where to eat, and fully plan your next Royal Caribbean cruise.

 Think of this post as "Royal Caribbean 101," with everything organized into the most important considerations of planning a cruise.
 This page is a jumping off point to give you some background information on each aspect of the cruise, with a ton of links to other blog posts that offer much more detailed information.

-The time of year most people can take a cruise is limited by their own schedules.
-There are certainly the best times to book a Royal Caribbean cruise, but considerations such as the school calendar, personal obligations, work schedule and more all narrow the window of time.
+While we recommend the best times to book a Royal Caribbean cruise, considerations such as the school calendar, personal obligations, work schedule and more all narrow the window of time.
 Still, it is important to be aware of the times of year to find lower cruise fares.
 In general, you will find lower fares if you are willing to cruise during the "shoulder seasons" and/or when school is usually in session, such as these times of the year:

 - January (minus New Years holiday)